semantic-flow/sflo/documentation/concept.mesh.md

 ### Folder Mapping
 - Mesh nodes correspond physically to [[mesh folders|facet.filesystem.folder]]
 - Folder names become namespace segments and URL path components
-- The local [[concept.identifier.intramesh]] for a node matches its containing folder name
+- The local [[concept.intramesh-identifier]] for a node matches its containing folder name

 ### File Organization
 - [[Datasets|facet.resource.dataset]] are represented by folders containing at least one distribution file